mbellabah/mbellabah.github.io/_posts/2024-05-27-joie-de-vivre.md

 Distinct from that which only ping-pongs the sides of a hollow soul,

-That become fainter and fainter, eventually lost, left for dead;
+That becomes fainter and fainter, eventually lost, left for dead;

 All belongs to those with sincere hearts,